codefresh-io/docs.codefresh.io/_docs/getting-started/helm-quick-start-guide.md

 ## Storing a Helm chart

-Codefresh includes a built-in Helm repository that comes integrated to all accounts.
+Codefresh includes a [built-in Helm repository]({{site.baseurl}}/docs/new-helm/managed-helm-repository/) that comes integrated to all accounts.
 You can use this repository to store charts like any other public Helm repository.
 It is also possible to manually deploy applications from your repository.

 To store a Helm chart, first of all you need to import the shared configuration that defines the integrated Helm Repository.

-Go to the *Environment Variables* section in your build and select *Import from shared configuration*.
+Click the *Variables* taskbar in the right of the pipeline editor build and select *Import from shared configuration*.
 Find the details of the integrated Helm repository.

  {% include
 image.html
 lightbox="true"
-file="/images/getting-started/quick-start-helm/import.png"
+file="/images/getting-started/quick-start-helm/import-helm-repo-conf.png"
-url="/images/getting-started/quick-start-helm/import.png"
+url="/images/getting-started/quick-start-helm/import-helm-repo-conf.png"
 alt="Helm settings"
 caption="Import Helm repository configuration (click image to enlarge)" max-width="70%"